-Al Boum Photo was only the fifth Gold Cup winner in the past 20 years that did not run in either the King George or the Savills Chase (formerly Lexus) that season.
+Al Boum Photo has been only the fifth Gold Cup winner in the past 22 years that did not run in either the King George VI Chase or the Savills Chase (the Leopardstown version) that season.

-Twelve of the last 19 winners had previously finished first or second at the Cheltenham Festival.
+14 of the past 21 winners had previously finished first or second at least once at the Festival.

-In the Cheltenham Gold Cup’s history, only seven horses have won it more than once, with Al Boum Photo (2019 and 2020) becoming the latest.
+In the history of the Cheltenham Gold Cup, only eight horses have won it more than once, with Al Boum Photo (2019 and 2020) becoming the latest.

-Willie Mullins finally trained his first Gold Cup winner via Al Boum Photo in 2019 and promptly won it again in 2020, having previously saddled the runner-up six times!) and Irish-trained horses have won six of the 15 Gold Cups since Best Mate’s dominant spell and four of last six.
+Willie Mullins finally trained his first Gold Cup winner via Al Boum Photo in 2019 and promptly won it again in 2020, having previously saddled the runner-up six times.
+Irish-trained horses have won eight of the 17 Gold Cups since Best Mate’s dominant spell, and six of last eight.

-The Magners-sponsored Cheltenham Gold Cup is the blue riband event of the Cheltenham Festival and attracts the sport's finest staying steeplechasers.
+The Wellchild-sponsored Cheltenham Gold Cup is the blue riband event of the Cheltenham Festival and attracts the sport's finest staying steeplechasers.

 With a prize fund of £625,000, the Gold Cup is by far the richest non-handicap chase run in Britain, with only the £1m Randox Health Grand National worth more.